vescoyez/vue-cheatsheet/README.md

 ### Variables

-In the JS variables are defined in the `data` object
+In the JS, variables are defined in the `data` object.

 ```javascript
 new Vue({